 Aluminum wedge bonding is commonly used for Chip-on-Board (COB).
-By utilizing aluminum wire, the PCB can be manufactured with a plating method of lower cost and the PCB is usually applied to COB LED.
+By utilizing aluminum wire, the PCB can be manufactured with a plating method of lower cost, and the PCB is usually applied to COB LED.

 Heavy Wire Bonding—— Wire diameters range from 4.0 to 20.0 mils (102 microns to 508 microns).
-Heavy Wire is usually applied to power semiconductor devices and automotive industry.
+Heavy Wire is usually applied to power semiconductor devices and the automotive industry.

 Stud Bumping——Wire diameters range from 0.7 to 2.0 mils (18 microns to 50 microns).
 Stud Bumping is usually applied to the gold stud bumping prior to Flip chip attachment.
-Thermosonic flip Chip and thermocompression flip Chip undergo flip chip attachment process and are equipped with gold stud bumps.
+Thermosonic flip Chip and thermocompression flip Chip undergo flip-chip attachment process and are equipped with gold stud bumps.
 Epoxy attachment is also available.

-Ribbon Bonding——The size of gold ribbons can be customized.
+Strip Wire Bonding——The size of gold ribbons can be customized.
 Please contact Rocket PCB with your specific requirement.